gagemweston/PWI-Population-Projections/README.md

 This program uses python to run the cohort component method to project population from 2025 until any given date.
 You can define different 'treatments' which can alter the population size, fertility rates, or mortality rates and compare the effect of these treatments with the baseline projection where this treatment doesn't happen.
 We use fertility and mortality conditions from the United Nations World Population Prospects from 2025 until 2100, after which the program generates its own figures which you can change using the code at the bottom of this section.

 This program was last updated on **March 15, 2023**.
 It was primarily written by Gage Weston, a researcher at Population Wellbeing Initiative at University of Texas at Austin as of March 2023.
-You may contact Gage at gage@weston.co for issues or questions about the code.
+You may contact Gage at gageweston@utexas.edu for issues or questions about the code.

 **This repository contains:**